yagizabi/embed/README.md

 ### `customColorScheme`

 Alternatively, a custom color scheme may be defined.
+In this version, `rgba(...)` values are *not* supported.
+Please use hex values.

 ```js
 var chart = new cryptowatch.Embed('bitfinex', 'btcusd', {